9 Days London Itinerary on and off the Beaten Path

 If you are fond of traditions and a follower of the Royal Family, you should go there on Sundays to attend the guards’ change.
 But we decided to pass by any day, to say, I have seen Buckingham Palace.

-It was around 6 pm by then and pitch dark.
-We headed to the theater to check out ticket prices and show time.
-We wanted to see The Phantom of the Opera, a classic but didn’t want to spend a fortune.
+It was around 6 pm by then, and pitch dark.
+We headed to the theater to check out ticket prices and show times.
+We wanted to see The Phantom of the Opera, a classic, but didn’t want to spend a fortune.

-We have read somewhere that in Leicester Square, we would find vendors that sell cheap tickets, but we realized it’s the same price as the theatre itself.
+We have read that in Leicester Square, we can find vendors selling cheap tickets, but we realized it’s the same price as the theatre itself.

 So we went and checked it out, and it’s definitely true.
 So don’t fret about buying your ticket.
 Just go to the theater and ask for the cheapest.
-If they are running discounts, they would tell you.
+If they are running a discount, they will let you know.

-After exploring the bookstore and resisting buying the entire stock, we sat and enjoyed reading and writing in such a cozy atmosphere while sipping our coffee—the best way to end a hectic day.
+After exploring the bookstore and resisting the urge to buy the entire stock, we sat and enjoyed reading and writing in such a cozy atmosphere while sipping our coffee—the perfect way to end a hectic day.

-London Itinerary – Day 6 – Docklands where past meets future
+London Itinerary – Day 6 – Docklands, where the past meets future

-In the cemetery bookstore, I found a little book called London curiosities by John Wittich, who talks about London’s unique places and their historical details, including the London Docklands.
+In the cemetery bookstore, I found a little book called London Curiosities by John Wittich, which talks about London’s unique places and their historical details, including the London Docklands.

-If you keep walking left and leave the dock and walk along to St Kathrine’s way, you can continue your way through the river Thames path to wander along the riverside.
+If you keep walking left and leave the dock and walk along St Kathrine’s Way, you can continue your way through the River Thames path to wander along the riverside.

 You can admire the Design Museum on the other side of the river, which I couldn’t visit this time, but it’s on my list for my next London trip.
-Besides the Museum building, you will see what appears like warehouses lining right in front of the river.
+Besides the Museum building, you will see what appears to be warehouses lining right in front of the river.

 They have been converted into housing, just like those on Butler’s Wharf.
 It’s an area that has been revamped and has now become an exciting district to live in.